WZMG

-WZMG (910 AM) is a radio station broadcasting sports and a Fox Sports Radio affiliate.
+WZMG (910 AM) is a radio station broadcasting a sports radio format.
 Licensed to Pepperell, Alabama, United States, the station serves the Auburn Metropolitan Area.
 The station is owned by San Antonio–based iHeartMedia, through licensee iHM Licenses, LLC.
-WZMG features some programming from Westwood One.
+WZMG is a Fox Sports Radio affiliate and features some programming from Westwood One.

 History

 In August 1998, Fuller Broadcasting Company, Inc., reached an agreement to sell this station to Root Communications License Company, L.P., as part of a five-station deal.
-The deal was approved by the FCC on October 5, 1998, and the transaction was consummated in December 1998.
+The deal was approved by the Federal Communications Commission (FCC) on October 5, 1998, and the transaction was consummated in December 1998.
 Gary Fuller, president and CEO of Fuller Broadcasting Company from 1985 until he sold the company in December 1998, was elected mayor of Opelika, Alabama, in August 2004.

 In March 2003, Root Communications License Company, L.P., reached an agreement to sell this station to Qantum Communications subsidiary Qantum of Auburn License Company, LLC, as part of a 26 station deal valued at $82.2 million.
 The deal was approved by the FCC on April 30, 2003, and the transaction was consummated on July 2, 2003.